Skip to content

 Deployment and Maintenance / Backup and Migration

-This article mainly introduces how to back up and migrate DataFlux Func data.
+This article mainly introduces how to backup and migrate DataFlux Func data.

 1. Database Backup